 That seems so boring and frankly, not really what I conjure up in my head when I think of the American farmhouse.

-To me, the American farmhouse architectural style is much more than a design, it’s a feeling as well.
+To us, the American farmhouse architectural style is much more than a design, it’s a feeling as well.
 In some ways, the farmhouse style represents a lifestyle that speaks to who you are and what your character is like as much as it about the design of the home.
 A farmhouse evokes a feeling that says simple and casual, nothing overdone or excessive and it is certainly anything but formal!
 Do not mistake though - while the American farmhouse certainly incorporates some historically older architectural details, it does not lack in creature comforts or modern conveniences.
 There is also no definitive guide as to what absolutely defines the American Farmhouse yet there are certain design elements that run as a common theme in most.

-Open Kitchen - the center of the home in a farmhouse is typically the kitchen.
+The center of the home in a farmhouse is typically the kitchen.
 Common elements in a farmhouse kitchen often include Shaker-style cabinetry and/or open shelving.
 If there is space, you will find an island that serves as a multi-use space for eating, gathering, homework and all other common day-to-day activities.
 It's the epicenter of the home.

 Natural or Reclaimed Woodwork - exposed beams, rustic shelves, reclaimed barn wood - making anything old new again is a common theme throughout the American Farmhouse.
 The best-case scenario is to can find something authentic like a hand-hewn beam that used to be a support beam for an old barn or finding some old lap siding in good condition and repurposing it on an interior accent wall.
 This can be done with new wood, however, any opportunity to reuse something authentic adds real character and a well-designed farmhouse should have character.
 The simple idea of reuse is important to the whole idea of what a farmhouse is.
 Sure, these are new homes.
 However, if the home is going to be somewhat accurate in theme with a historic farmhouse, repurposing existing materials is certainly an important component as it is in line with how real farmhouse was built - by using what was available.
-Image courtesy of homedit.com.

-Hardwood Floors - There is no rule for what type of flooring you can find in a farmhouse.
+There is no rule for what type of flooring you can find in a farmhouse.
 However, it would be unusual to see an American Farmhouse that didn't have hardwood floors in the main living areas at the very least.
 Whether you choose real hardwood floors or engineered floors is really a design/budget consideration.
 Engineered floors have come a long way and offer styles, colors and textures that would be much more expensive in real hardwood floors.
 High quality engineered floors don't have to feel like a compromise.
 Real hardwood floors are timeless and can be refinished over and over.
-Here again though - in keeping with the farmhouse themes - if you can find old hardwood floors of varying widths and lengths in good condition that can installed in some section of the house, you can really bring some charm and life into the design that brings some unique original character into the home making it feel more authentic.
-Some examples of reclaimed hardwood floors include such as quarter-sawn oak, heart pine, American elm and chestnut.
-Image courtesy of taputah.com.
+Here again though - in keeping with the farmhouse themes - if you can find old hardwood floors of varying widths and lengths in good condition that can be installed in some section of the house, you can really bring some charm and life into the design that brings some unique original character into the home making it feel more authentic.
+Some examples of reclaimed hardwood floors include such as quarter-sawn oak, heart pine, American elm, and chestnut.